 Risks related to financial reporting include timeliness, accuracy, and implementation of appropriate internal controls to avoid material misstatements.
-During 2014, the Management Board conducted an evaluation of the structure and operation of the internal risk management and control systems.
-The Management Board discussed the outcome of such assessment with the Supervisory Board (in accordance with best-practice provision III.1.8).
-AMG's Management Board believes internal risk management and control systems in place provide a reasonable level of assurance that AMG's financial reporting does not include material misstatements.
-In relation to AMG's financial reporting, these systems operated effectively during 2014.
+During 2015, the Management Board conducted an evaluation of the structure and operation of the internal risk management and control systems.
+The Management Board discussed the outcome of such assessment with the Supervisory Board (in accordance with best-practice provision III.1.8 of the Dutch Corporate Governance Code).
+AMG's Management Board believes the internal risk management and control systems in place provide a reasonable level of assurance that AMG's financial reporting does not include material misstatements.
+In relation to AMG's financial reporting, these systems operated effectively during 2015.